PranavSriram18/genai_foundations/docs/series/moe.md

 <span class="term">Routing Metadata</span><br>
-Routing necessitates a lot of bookkeeping: top-k indices, permutation maps, and scatter/gather layouts to invert token dispatch for the backwards pass, plus moving averages/auxiliary terms for load balancing.
+Routing necessitates a lot of bookkeeping: top-k indices, permutation maps, and scatter/gather layouts to invert token dispatch for the backwards pass, plus auxiliary terms for load balancing.
 This is still $O(kT)$, but nontrivial overhead nonetheless.

 <span class="term">Comms Buffers</span><br>
 Under expert parallelism, tokens are packed into per-destination fixed-capacity send/recv buffers.
 Padding becomes significant under imbalanced loads, particularly early in training.

 <span class="term">Optimizer State</span><br>
-Modern learning algorithms like Muon or Adam require per-parameter additional state, which grows with $m$ rather than $k$.
-As the K2 paper notes, "*after reserving space for parameters, gradient buffers, and optimizer states, the remaining \[HBM\] is insufficient to hold the full MoE activations.*"
+Algorithms like Muon and Adam require per-parameter additional state, which grows with $m$ rather than $k$.
+The K2 paper notes, "*after reserving space for parameters, gradient buffers, and optimizer states, the remaining \[HBM\] is insufficient to hold the full MoE activations.*"

+In addition to total memory, load imbalances (especially early in training) can tip high-load GPUs over their individual limits, causing OOM crashes.

-We'll see in Section 5 how K2 and DV3 address memory and communication challenges via various techniques including reduced precision, activation recomputation, CPU offloading, novel pipeline schedules, caching, replication, and others.
+We'll see in Sections 6 and 7 how K2 and DV3 address memory and communication challenges via various techniques including reduced precision, activation recomputation, CPU offloading, novel pipeline schedules, caching, replication, and others.

+---

-### 3.5 Modeling Challenges: Expert Specialization, Manifold Partitioning, and a Fishing Analogy
+## 4. Modeling Challenges: Expert Specialization, Manifold Partitioning, and a Fishing Analogy
 Intuitively, a modeling design goal of MoE layers is for different experts to specialize to "cover" different parts of the input data manifold.
 A few potential failure modes include: